nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 TutorConnect's User Guide is made with you mind.
 It is designed to be user-friendly and easy to navigate.
 Here are a few tips for smooth navigation:
 * Hyperlinks: Throughout this guide, you'll find [hyperlinks](#usage-of-the-user-guide) that can take you to related sections or external resources.
-CLick on these links to access additional information or jump to different parts of the guide.
+Click on these links to access additional information or jump to different parts of the guide.
 * Back to Top Button: At the end of each section, you'll find a [Back To Top](#table-of-contents) button, to return you to the Table of Contents.